Folklore34/CRISPER-identify/README.md

 >* Fanzor (11)
 >* Cas12n (7)

-Totally,330 negative samples were collected and the composition of positive samples are listed below.
+Totally,330 negative samples were collected and the composition of negative samples are listed below.

 `Class II CRISPR-Cas accessory proteins / Class I CRIPSR-Cas`